Small Area Estimation with Spatially Varying Natural Exponential Families: Examples

-Let $\lah_i^{\rm SVEB}$ and $\la_i^{\rm EB}$ be the spatial varying empirical Bayes (SVEB) estimates from (\ref{SVPG-scott}) and the empirical Bayes (EB) estimates from (\ref{PG-scott}), respectively.
-In the left panel of Figure \ref{fig:Scott-EB}, we show the sample plot of the percentage relative difference $100\times (\lah_i^{\rm EB}-\lah_i^{\rm SVEB})/\lah_i^{\rm SVEB}$ against the log expected number of cases $\log n_i$.
-We can observe that the differences are larger in areas with small $n_i$ while the difference gets smaller as $n_i$ gets larger.
-This is because both SVEB and EB estimators are close to the direct estimator $y_i$ in areas with large $n_i$.
-In the right panel of Figure \ref{fig:Scott-EB}, we present the sample plot of the square root of MSE (RMSE) estimates based on 500 bootstrap samples against $\log n_i$, which reveals that the RMSE decreases as $n_i$ increases.
+Let $\muh_i^{\rm SVEB}$ and $\muh_i^{\rm EB}$ be the SVEB estimates from (\ref{SVPG-scott}) and the empirical Bayes (EB) estimates from (\ref{PG-scott}), respectively.
+In the left panel of Figure \ref{fig:Scott-EB}, we show the sample plot of the percentage relative difference $100\times (\muh_i^{\rm EB}-\muh_i^{\rm SVEB})/\muh_i^{\rm SVEB}$ against the log expected number of cases $\log n_i$.
+We can observe that the differences are larger in areas with small $n_i$ and become smaller as $n_i$ increases.
+This is because both the SVEB and the EB estimators are close to the direct estimator $y_i$ in areas with large $n_i$.
+The right panel of Figure \ref{fig:Scott-EB} presents the sample plot of the square root of MSE (RMSE) estimates based on 500 bootstrap samples against $\log n_i$, revealing that the RMSE decreases as $n_i$ increases.

-Finally, we computed the benchmarked estimator $\lah_i^{\rm C}$ from (\ref{CEB}) with the weight $c_i=n_i/\sum_{k=1}^mn_k$, and the relative differences to $\lah_i=\lah_i^{\rm SVEB}$ are presented in the left panel of Figure \ref{fig:Scott-CEB}.
-The figure shows that the differences are increasing with respect to $n_i$, which comes from the choice of the benchmarking weight $c_i$.
-However, in most areas, the relative differences are smaller than $2\%$, so that $\lah_i^{\rm C}$ and $\lah_i$ is quite similar.
-Based on $500$ bootstrap replications, we calculated the excess MSE estimates by using (\ref{exMSE}) and computed the ratio to the MSE estimates of SVEB.
-The histogram of the ratio is given in the right panel of Figure \ref{fig:Scott-CEB}, which shows that the percentage of the risk inflation is at most $1.4\%$.
+We next compute the benchmarked estimator $\muh_i^{\rm C}$ from (\ref{CEB}) with the weight $c_i=n_i/\sum_{k=1}^mn_k$, and the relative differences to $\muh_i=\muh_i^{\rm SVEB}$ are presented in the left panel of Figure \ref{fig:Scott-CEB}.
+The figure shows that the differences increase with respect to $n_i$ because of the choice of the benchmarking weight $c_i$.
+However, in most areas, the relative differences are smaller than $2\%$, so that $\muh_i^{\rm C}$ and $\muh_i$ are quite similar.
+Based on $500$ bootstrap replications, we calculate the excess MSE estimates using (\ref{exMSE}) and compute the ratio to the MSE estimates of the SVEB.
+The histogram of the ratio is given in the right panel of Figure \ref{fig:Scott-CEB}, which shows that the percentage of risk inflation is at most $1.4\%$.

+Finally, we assess the performance of non-sampled area prediction.
+We randomly omit 5 areas and predict $\mu_i$ in the omitted areas using SVEB and EB methods.
+We then compute mean squared distance (MSD) between the predicted values and $y_i$ in the omitted areas.
+We repeat this procedure for 100 times, and average values of MSD are 0.74 for SVEB and 1.22 for EB, so that SVEB would be more preferable in terms of non-sampled area prediction.